03ananya/Project_Part1/README.md

 Datasets
 -   RAW_us_confirmed_cases.csv - Consists of daily confirmed COVID cases for all counties from from the Kaggle repository of John Hopkins University COVID-19 data.

--   mask-mandate-milwaukee.csv - Mask mandate information from The New York Times mask compliance survey data.
+-   mask-mandate.csv - Mask mandate information from The New York Times mask compliance survey data.

 -   mask-use-by-county.csv - Survey that contains the percent values of mask compliance based on level of compliance collected by CDC